The Complete Guide to Kopi Luwak Coffee in 2024

 The Dutch did not allow the native, Indonesian plantation workers to collect the coffee cherries for their own use.

 It wasn’t long before they realised that the wild civets’ droppings contained undigested coffee beans.
-Not being allowed to drink the coffee that they were working so hard to produce, the natives decided to collect the coffee beans from the droppings.[6]
+Unable to drink the coffee they were working so hard to produce, the natives decided to collect the coffee beans from the droppings.[6]

 After cleaning, drying and roasting, they managed to brew their own coffee.
 They were amazed when they discovered that this drink was better than anything they had tasted before.

 It quickly became a sought after product, which caused the price to rise dramatically.
-Its popularity grew and grew, and the coffee began being exported to Europe.
+Its popularity continued to grow, and producers began exporting the coffee to Europe.
 The European demand for this novelty product further increased its price.
 But what was so special about it?

-The reason that the coffee that had passed through the Asian palm civet was more delicious than the coffee that they were used to was down to poor production methods commonly found in the 18th and 19th centuries.[7]
+The reason the coffee that passed through the Asian palm civet tasted better than the coffee they were used to was due to the poor production methods commonly found in the 18th and 19th centuries.[7]

 Firstly, Asian palm civets are a lot more selective than coffee pickers when it comes to choosing coffee cherries.
-Coffee pickers were paid by weight and would pick under-ripe cherries to boost earnings; however, civets only picked the ripest cherries to eat.
+Coffee pickers, paid by weight, would often pick under-ripe cherries to boost their earnings.
+In contrast, civets only picked the ripest cherries to eat.
 Just as with any fruit, a riper piece will always taste superior.

 Secondly, beans that pass through the civet’s intestines do not have any fruit pulp remaining as the enzymes break them down during the digestion process.